domain-protect/domain-protect/README.md

 # domain-protect
 * scans Amazon Route53 across an AWS Organization for domain records vulnerable to takeover
-* Vulnerable domains in Google Cloud DNS can be detected by the [Domain Protect for GCP](https://github.com/ovotech/domain-protect-gcp)
+* Vulnerable domains in Google Cloud DNS can be detected by [Domain Protect for GCP](https://github.com/ovotech/domain-protect-gcp)

 ### deploy to security audit account